My Tenant is Subletting: What Can I Do?

 A tenant subletting your property without your consent can be dangerous.
 Your original tenant disregarded their lease agreement and has also undermined your screening process.
 The sublet tenant can cause damages to your property without having their name written on your lease.
 How do you hold them accountable?
 Or the better question, who do you hold accountable for damages?
 The original tenant is going to want their deposit back in full.

 It’s important that your rental agreement has appropriate verbiage on subletting.
 This way, if you find your original tenant has sublet your property without your approval, this could be considered a breach of contract.
-Here are 4 options that you have when it comes to finding out your tenant has illegally sublet your rental property.
+We’ll discuss four options that you as a landlord on what to to do if a tenant is subletting

 The first thing you may want to do is to send a notice to your tenant that he or she has broken part of the lease and that it is considered grounds to legally evict them.
 The typical notice for this is called “X day covenant or quit notice”, “notice to cure or quit” or “notice to perform or quit”.